-- 1. ACCESSORY, allows the electrical accessories such as the radio to operate while the engine is not running. - 2.
-LOCK, locks the automatic transmission gearshift lever and allows key removal. - 3.
-OFF, shuts off the engine and all accessories without locking the steering wheel.
+- 1. Accessory allows the electrical accessories such as the radio to operate while the engine is not running. - 2.
+Lock locks the automatic transmission gearshift lever and allows key removal. - 3.
+Off shuts off the engine and all accessories without locking the steering wheel.

-5. START, cranks the engine.
-Release the key as soon as the engine starts.
+- 4. On all electrical circuits operational.
+Warning lights illuminated.
+Key position when driving. - 5.
+Start cranks the engine.
+Release the key as soon as the engine starts